 Can I just say, that I highly recommend this experience, just in case you were wondering.
 All of these dealers have shipping available, so that is what we did.
 The idea was tossed about of driving the furniture back to Colorado, where my two friends’ live ,but in the end they decided to ship it all.

 On a return visit, I think I would rent a truck, and fill it it up.
 There were many rental trucks all over the place.
 Clearly people trek here time and again to do their shopping for themselves, or for their clients’ homes and businesses.

 This event was one of my “bucket list” items, and I’m so glad we made it.
 We had a riot.
 Characters were welcome, and we saw many of them.
 Texans are a friendly bunch of people.
 I kept telling Val and Laura, “ these are my people.”

-Outside of Junk Gypsy one morning, I had arrived 45 minutes before opening tine.
-The other gals had gone to drop off furniture to be shipped, so I waited on the Gypsy Front Porch for it to open.
+Outside of Junk Gypsy one morning, I had arrived 45 minutes before opening time, and my other gals had gone to drop off furniture to be shipped, so I waited on the Junk Gypsy porch.
 It was a cold day, so I rocked myself in the rocking chair to keep warm.
 There was a real chill in the air.